Fibration Symmetries and Cluster Synchronization in Multi-Body Systems: Results

 \subsection{Fibration symmetries for real-world datasets with HOI}

-To illustrate the relevance of fibration symmetries beyond theoretical models, we analyze several real-world systems featuring higher-order interactions.
+To illustrate the relevance of fibration symmetries beyond theoretical models, we analyse several real-world systems featuring higher-order interactions.
 We computed the nodes partition via fibration symmetry for some datasets with higher-order interactions provided by \href{https://github.com/xgi-org/xgi-data}{XGI dataset}~\cite{landry_xgi_2023}.
 In addition, we calculated the fibres for an emblematic example of higher-order interactions in real-world situations: collaborations among researchers for publishing a paper in a conference.
-We considered the MAG-10 dataset\footnote{preprocessed in \href{https://github.com/TheoryInPractice/overlapping-ecc/tree/master/data/MAG-10}{https://github.com/TheoryInPractice/overlapping-ecc/tree/master/data/MAG-10}}~\cite{amburgilya_clustering_2020, sinha_overview_2015}, a subset of the Microsoft Academic Graph in which the nodes are the authors (labelled with a code), the hyperedges correspond to a publication by those authors, and the hyperedges are categorised according to one of the 10 computer science conferences, the most common conference in which they published.
+We considered the MAG-10 dataset~\cite{amburgilya_clustering_2020, sinha_overview_2015}, preprocessed in \url{https://github.com/TheoryInPractice/overlapping-ecc/tree/master/data/MAG-10}, a subset of the Microsoft Academic Graph in which the nodes are the authors (labelled with a code), the hyperedges correspond to a publication by those authors, and the hyperedges are categorised according to one of the 10 computer science conferences, the most common conference in which they published.
 In particular, we considered the \textit{International Conference on Machine Learning} (ICML), filtering by code 3, the \textit{International World Wide Web Conference} (WWW), filtering by code 2, and the \textit{International Conference on Computer Vision} (ICCV) with code 8.
 In this dataset, articles with more than 25 authors are omitted.

 As observed in \cref{obs: comparison_hpg_multi}, for the MAG-10 dataset related to the ICML conference, representing paper collaborations through a hypergraph rather than a multigraph alters the fibres.
 The case depicted in \cref{fig: coauthorship_comparison} illustrates how, in the multi-edge projection, the two authors with codes 7979 and 4508 are placed in the same fibre, despite having collaborated in different ways with the same authors (with codes 4509, 7980).
 Indeed, while the author 7979 collaborated on one paper with the other two authors 4509, 7980 together, the author 4508 produced two papers in two different collaborations with each of the individual authors.
 The graph representation with multiple edges flattens this case by not recognizing the different types of collaboration by bringing them together.
 An analogue mismatch occurs for the dataset corresponding to the publication in the International World Wide Web Conference.
 Specifically, at WWW, the author identified as 21331 co-authored two separate papers with authors 21332 and 22750, while the author with code 32176 collaborated with both on a single paper.
 In the multigraph representation, a fibre includes authors 32176 and 21331, failing to differentiate their distinct publishing contributions.
 The same situation occurs for the two pairs of authors with code 18628, 51267 and 2149, 37684 related to ICCV.